ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Most OOP languages allows that notation only for a class, for example the [string]{.str} class may declare all possible operations that can be done with [strings]{.str}, and the method call syntax is used for that operations.
+Most OOP languages allows that notation only for a class, for example the [string] class may declare all possible operations that can be done with [strings], and the method call syntax is used for that operations.
 One problem is, that it can be difficult to add more operations which can be used in that style, as often all that operations are defined in the class scope.
 Ruby fixed that restriction by allowing